- Who is ETS?

 - How does ETS develop test questions?

 The knowledge areas and skills that a test will cover are defined by the educators or other professionals who use the test scores.
 For example, history teachers help us define the content for a history achievement test.
 In most cases these same professionals also help us write the actual test questions.
+Learn more about how ETS approaches testing.

 - How does ETS set the pass/fail point for a test?